validitylabs/HOPR-PL-Substrate/README.md

 For that reason, it is the responsability of the nodes, to store the most recent update transaction as well as the restore transaction as long as the payment channel remains open.
 Agressive nodes might also store the most profitable transaction and try to publish that transaction instead of the most recent transaction.
 Both of them will publish in a ping-pong alike manner more recent transactions until they reach either the most recent transaction or a transaction with which both of them want to live.

 ## Payout
-Once a node wants to settle all payment channels in order payout all money that is in the HOPR network, it creates a payout transaction for each of their open payment channels using the payment module.
+Once a node wants to settle all payment channels in order payout all funds that are in the HOPR network, it creates a payout transaction for each of their open payment channels using the payment module.
 The payment module consumes the received acknowledgements to compute the desired pre-image.
 Afterwards, the payment module forwards the transaction to the blockchain which checks via on-chain application logic if the transmitted transaction is valid.

 In case everything is fine, the application logic emits an event that is observed by the participants of the payment channel.
 Each participant then checks whether it possesses a more recent transaction that is more profitable for them.
 If that is the case, it uses the received acknowledgements and creates its own payout transaction and publishes that transaction to the network.